BMG Rights Management: Corporate structure

 BMG's parent enterprise is BMG Rights Management GmbH, a limited liability company according to German law.
 The company's objective is "the marketing of music, as well as its development and delivery" for use in media, at concerts and for other purposes.
 BMG has numerous subsidiaries and shareholdings, for example, BMG Rights Management (Europe) GmbH.
 In addition to Germany, BMG is present in Australia, Brazil, China, France, Italy, Spain, the UK, the Benelux countries, the United States, Canada, and Scandinavia.

-BMG's senior management includes Hartwig Masuch (Chief Executive Officer), Thomas Coesfeld (Chief Financial Officer), Ama Walton (General Counsel and Chief Human Resources Officer) and Ben Katovsky (Chief Operating Officer).
+BMG's senior management includes Thomas Coesfeld (Chief Executive Officer), Mathis Wolter (Chief Financial Officer), Ama Walton (General Counsel and Chief Human Resources Officer) and Ben Katovsky (Chief Operating Officer).
 Masuch has been a member of Bertelsmann's Group Management Committee since 2013.

 In the 2018 financial year, BMG posted revenues of €545 million.
 Rights and licenses accounted for 91.1% and products and merchandise 8.9%.
 Almost half of its revenues (44.1%) were generated in the United States.
 Other important markets were the United Kingdom (24.7%), Germany (6.3%) and France (3.9%).